 Google’s Compute Engine now lets you choose between CPU platforms

-Pokémon Go reveals sponsors like McDonald’s pay it up to $0.50 per visitor
+Pokémon GO reveals sponsors like McDonald’s pay it up to $0.50 per visitor

 Google is updating its Compute Engine cloud computing service today with a number of new features that are especially interesting to users who need high-performance processors and/or access to a lot of memory.